-This was a passion project by the Willow Tea Rooms Trust to secure the work of an internationally renowned architect and artist, which is all the more valuable after the recent second fire at Glasgow School of Art.
+This was a passion project by the Willow Tea Rooms Trust to secure this work by an internationally renowned architect and artist, which is all the more valuable after the recent second fire at Glasgow School of Art.

 The trust recognised the need to protect and restore the 1903 Charles Rennie Mackintosh designed building on Glasgow’s Sauchiehall Street, and they took the opportunity to adapt the adjoining building as a resource and world class visitor centre.

-Specialist craftspeople researched old photographs, original documents, undertook paint analysis and sourced materials to recreate 400 pieces of furniture, fittings and decoration on the four year project.
+Specialist craftspeople researched old photographs, original documents, undertook paint analysis and sourced materials to recreate 400 pieces of furniture, fittings and decoration during the four year project.

-The Art Nouveau scheme continues into the new contemporary building which offers a shop, exhibition and conference facilities, an education room and offices.
+The Art Nouveau scheme continues into the new contemporary building which provides a shop, exhibition and conference facilities, an education room and offices.

 The Great Barn, Bolton Abbey: Pearce Bottomley Architects

-A number of complex factors needed to be considered around the listed building situated on a scheduled ancient site and conservation area, including roosting bats and nearby residents.
+A number of complex factors needed to be considered around the listed building, which is situated on a scheduled ancient site and conservation area, including roosting bats and nearby residents.

 The barn’s outstanding feature must be the 12 conserved oak ‘A’ frames, structurally exposed in all of their robust glory.
-Internally, sensitive contemporary additions were added to support the buildings function, and the roosting bats have been successfully rehoused.
+Internally, sensitive contemporary additions support the building's function, and the roosting bats have been successfully rehoused.

 The Beecroft Building University of Oxford: Hawkins \ Brown

 The South brings a number of notable buildings to the fray this year.